 "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching."
 (Hebrews 10:24-25) The Christian "blogoshpere" blew up last week when popular Christian author, … Continue reading Church?
 Not For Me.

 "What a wretched man I am!
 Who will rescue me from this body of death?
 Thanks be to God — through Jesus Christ our Lord!"
-(Romans 7:24-25) In his book, Messy Spirituality, Mike Yaconelli reminds us that “all the biblical characters were a complex mix of strengths and weaknesses.
-David, Abraham, Lot, Saul, Solomon, Rahab, … Continue reading Messy Spirituality (It’s All of Us)
+(Romans 7:24-25) In his book, Messy Spirituality, Mike Yaconelli reminds us, “all the biblical characters were a complex mix of strengths and weaknesses.
+David, Abraham, Lot, Saul, Solomon, Rahab, and … Continue reading Messy Spirituality (It’s All of Us)

 [Jesus said to them,] "Your problem is that you don’t know the Scriptures.
 (Matthew 22:29, nlt) Several years ago, the George Barna Group asked basic doctrinal questions to over 6000 adults representing all major church denominations.
 What Barna discovered will shock you: • Only 41% believed in the total accuracy of the Bible. • Only … Continue reading America’s Crisis of Biblical Illiteracy